Blockstream/gdk/docs/source/gdk-json.rst

                Is 0 if the transaction is unconfirmed.
 :address_type: One of ``"csv"``, ``"p2sh"``, ``"p2wsh"`` (multisig),
     or ``"p2pkh"``, ``"p2sh-p2wpkh"``, ``"p2wpkh"`` (singlesig), indicating the type of address.
 :is_internal: Whether or not the user key belongs to the internal chain.
+Always false for multisig.
 :pointer: The user key number/final number in the derivation path.
 :subaccount: The subaccount this output belongs to.
              Matches ``"pointer"`` from :ref:`subaccount-list` or :ref:`subaccount-detail`.